 PART 1: FEMALE DOCTORATE RECIPIENT REPRESENTATION, FUNDING, AND DEBT

-This factsheet explores female PhD representation in the life sciences, resources used to support educational and living expenses during graduate school, and overall debt by sex for all PhD recipients.
+This factsheet explores female PhD representation in science and engineering, resources used to support educational and living expenses during graduate school, and overall debt by sex for all PhD recipients.

-PART 2: FEMALE PHD EMPLOYMENT AND SALARY IN 2019
+PART 2: FEMALE LIFE SCIENCES PHD EMPLOYMENT AND SALARY IN 2021

-Highlights work sectors by sex for life sciences doctorate recipients, rank, and salary for life sciences faculty at U.S. four-year educational institutions and doctorate recipients from all fields that are not employed or seeking work.
+For life sciences doctorate recipients, highlights work sectors by sex, rank and salary for faculty at U.S. four-year educational institutions and those that are not employed or seeking work.

 Accumulated debt related to graduate education is more significant than undergraduate education for doctorate recipients in all fields of all races and ethnicities, and apparent disparities exist across racial and ethnic backgrounds.